 When Arthur Conan Doyle started life as a doctor he managed to supplement his income with money earned from writing stories.
 And so Sherlock Holmes made his literary debut when “A Study in Scarlet” was published in Beeton’s Christmas Annual of 1887.

 Sherlock is a very unique and complex character.
-A brilliant thinker but also a man of action able to handle himself with his fists and weapons.
+A brilliant thinker, he was a writer of many monographs and books ranging from the difference between 140 cigar ashes to a handbook on practical beekeeping.
+However, Sherlock also a man of action able to handle himself with his fists and weapons.
 He is described as being cold and calculating although he could pour on the charm when needed.

 The success of the Sherlock Holmes stories and healthy sales of other works enabled Conan Doyle to quit medicine and become a full time writer.
 But he was not entirely happy.
 Sherlock Holmes had become a distraction from his more serious literary works.
 So after 2 novels and 24 short stories Conan Doyle decided to achieve what all the criminal types of London could not.
 He decided to kill Sherlock Holmes.